DPDP-root/HDDI-Net/README.md

 | FFTMed | 4.04 | 14.50 | 68.50 | 75.15 | 75.89 |
 | **HDDI-Net (Ours)** | 1.71 | 3.300 | **77.09** | **87.74** | **89.61** |

-*HDDI-Net is the most efficient model that outperforms all lightweight and medium-sized models while closing the gap with heavy models like TransUnet by only 1.2% IoU.*

 ### TN3K Dataset